-Many important issues face the Board of Aldermen in the coming year.
+Many important issues face the City Council in the coming year.
 Amongst them:

 Schools Construction - The approval of the Overrides has enabled work to proceed on the replacement of the Angier School in Waban, the last village school in Ward Five.
 I'll also work to upgrade the Cabot and Zervas Schools while seeking creative solutions to overcrowding in the schools.